SEMYO Auditions 2021-2022

 Step 2: Download and review the audition requirements for your instrument and determine for which ensemble you are auditioning.
 Click here

 Step 3: Record your audition that must include 2 scales, required excerpt(s) from the audition guidelines, and a 1-2 minute solo of your choice.
-Students auditioning for Bravura Strings may omit the solo requirement this year.
+Students auditioning for Bravura Strings may omit the solo requirement.

 Step 4: Upload the video to YouTube and set it as ‘unlisted.’